Yankee Conference: 1980s–90s: Expansion in the South

 Also in 1993, Northeastern University in Boston joined the Yankee Conference.

 Following the 1993 additions, the Yankee Conference had 12 members, and split into two six-team divisions, a "New England Division" consisting of the five remaining charter members plus Boston University, and a "Mid-Atlantic Division" consisting of the colleges that joined the conference in the 1980s and 1990s.
 Northeastern competed in the Mid-Atlantic despite being geographically located in New England.

 1996: Merger with A-10

 The 12-member, two-division arrangement continued until 1996, when the NCAA adopted rules limiting the influence of single-sport conferences over policy.
 Facing extinction, the conference merged with the Atlantic 10 Conference (A-10), which did not previously sponsor football, on November 13, 1996.
 UMass and URI were already members of the A-10 in other sports; the other 10 Yankee members became associate members in football only.
 For the 1997 season, the A-10 football league had the exact same members and division structure as the 1996 Yankee Conference.

-After membership changes in the Colonial Athletic Association over the following 10 years, management of the A-10 football conference, which continued to include most of the former Yankee Conference teams, passed to the CAA in 2007.
+After membership changes in the Colonial Athletic Association (now the Coastal Athletic Association) over the following 10 years, management of the A-10 football conference, which continued to include most of the former Yankee Conference teams, passed to the CAA in 2007.
+At that time, the separate entity of CAA Football was established.